Distributional Robustness Bounds Generalization Errors: Main Results

-Usually, the generalization error bounds of machine learning models are specified by \begin{enumerate} \item Measure concentration inequalities such as Hoeffding's and Bernstein inequalities \citep[Chaps.
+Usually, the generalization error bounds of machine learning models are specified by \begin{enumerate}[1)] \item Measure concentration inequalities such as Hoeffding's and Bernstein inequalities \citep[Chaps.
 2-3]{wainwright2019high}, McDiarmid's inequality \citep{zhang2021concentration}, Variation-Based Concentration \citep[Thm.
 1 and Cors.
 1-2]{gao2022finite}, among many others \citep{zhang2021concentration}.
 In this case, the properties of the cost function $h(\bm x, \rv \xi)$ such as the boundedness and Lipschitz-norm are leveraged; \item Richness of hypothesis classes such as VC dimension and Rademacher complexity \citep[Chap.
 4]{wainwright2019high}; \item PAC-Bayesian arguments through the KL-Divergence of the posterior hypothesis distribution from the prior hypothesis distribution \citep[Sec.
 2]{germain2016pac}, etc.; \item Information-theoretic methods through mutual information \citep{xu2017information} or Wasserstein distance \citep{wang2019information,rodriguez2021tighter} between the posterior hypothesis distribution and the (training) data distribution, etc. \end{enumerate} The PAC-Bayesian arguments describe the generalization error bounds of a machine learning model by the (statistical) difference between the prior distribution $\Pi_{\bm x}$ of the hypothesis class $\cal X$, as used in \eqref{eq:randomized-learning-R-ERM}, and the optimal randomized decision $\bb Q_{\bm x}$ that solves the randomized-learning model $\min_{\bb Q_{\bm x}} \E_{\bb Q_{\bm x}} \E_{\Po} h(\bm x, \rv \xi)$.
 In contrast, information-theoretic methods depict the generalization error bounds of a machine learning model by the (statistical) difference between the \bfit{posterior} distribution $\bb Q_{\bm x}$ of hypothesis and the training data distribution $\Pnh$; i.e., how much does the posterior distribution $\bb Q_{\bm x}$ of hypothesis depend on the training data $\Pnh$?
-In this subsection, we establish the generalization error bounds of a machine learning model using its distributional robustness measures, that is, using the (statistical) difference between the training data distribution $\Pnh$ (or the transformed training data distribution $\Pb$) and the population data distribution $\Po$.
-This is a new perspective to characterize and bound generalization errors.
-The main point here is that the generalization errors of a machine learning model can be specified through several yet extremely different ways.
+In this subsection, we establish the generalization error bounds of a machine learning model using the (statistical) difference between the training data distribution $\Pnh$ (or the transformed training data distribution $\Pb$) and the population data distribution $\Po$, and using its distributional robustness measures.
+This is a new perspective to characterize and bound generalization errors, which justifies the practical benefits of distributional robust optimizations [i.e., \eqref{eq:dro-method}, \eqref{eq:surrogate-dist-robust-opt-eps} and \eqref{eq:one-sided-surrogate-dist-robust-opt-eps}] and further explains the generalization abilities of Bayesian methods \eqref{eq:bayesian-method} and regularized methods \eqref{eq:regularization-method}.
+The main motivation here is that the generalization errors of a machine learning model can be specified in several yet extremely different ways.